Schluggi/airfilter/README.md

 #### Final
 > **Caution:** DO NOT USE THIS PHOTO AS REFERENCE!
 > The wiring on this photo looks different from the wiring image because this project
 > was learning by doing.
-So some `GND` and `VCC` wires are connected different.
+So some `GND` and `VCC` wires are connected differently.

 ![final.jpg](images/final.jpg)

-Now we can connect all cables throw the hole and place the ESP into the perfect fitting space.
+Now we can connect all cables through the hole and place the ESP into the perfect fitting space.
 I also let the usb cable connected for future firmware updates.
 ![esp_space.png](images/esp_space.png)

 ## MQTT
-> **Addition info:** If you turn off the fan by turning the knob to `0` or by sending the `off` payload, the
+> **Additional info:** If you turn off the fan by turning the knob to `0` or by sending the `off` payload, the
 > selected preset mode will not change.

 ### On and off